Ned Bittinger: Portrait of Lindy Boggs

 On September 27, 2004, the portrait of Lindy Boggs was unveiled at the Capitol.
 The portrait includes a small replica of the Car of History clock which has been present in the Old House Chamber since 1819.
-This clock was included to show Bogg's love for history and commemorate the Commission of the United States House of Representatives Bicentenary, which she chaired.
-The portrait hangs in the Lindy Claiborne Boggs Congressional Women's Reading Room in the US Capitol adjacent to Statuary Hall.
+This clock was included to show Boggs's love for history and commemorate the Commission of the United States House of Representatives Bicentenary, which she chaired.
+The portrait hangs in the Lindy Claiborne Boggs Congressional Women's Reading Room in the U.S. Capitol, adjacent to Statuary Hall.